Hollandaise sauce is disgustingly rich and delicious on eggs Florentine.

 An egg a day keeps the cardiologist at bay.
 What is betaine is a question everyone with heart disease should be able to answer.

 Honest injun, I taste little improvement over a thickly buttered slice of toast, spinach and poached eggs with a squeeze of fresh lemon juice and a sprinkle of parsley.
 It's a lot less PT!

 Do you use low GI bread for making your toast; the added fat, fibre and protein turns this into a delicious and healthy meal.

-Bernard Preston is a semi-retired chiropractic with a passion for healthy living; his dishes are not fancy, and he trie to keep things simple.
+Bernard Preston is a semi-retired chiropractic with a passion for healthy living; his dishes are not fancy, and he tries to keep things simple.
 Unless you are crazy about cooking, most of us are too busy to spend hours in the kitchen.
-This Hollaindaise sauce worked out successfully, but he won't make it again; there are much easier ways to get a similar taste with less schlepp.
+This Hollandaise sauce worked out successfully, but he won't make it again; there are much easier ways to get a similar taste with less schlepp.

-Healthy food made fast is his motto, and frankly Hollandaise sauce doesn't really fit the bill; keep it for high and holy days.
+Healthy food made fast is his motto, and frankly Hollandaise sauce doesn't fit the bill; keep it for high and holy days.

 But if you are physically active and enjoyed a diet rich in coloured foods you need have no anxiety over butter and eggs; it's the refined and processed foods that should scare us.

 One great feature of this dish is all the choline in two egg yolks; the average Western diet is at least 50% deficient in the very important B vitamin; that means generalised body inflammation and birth defects.